ipfs-shipyard/ipfs-github-action/README.md

-# IPFS GitHub Action
+# IPFS Cluster GitHub Action

-Publish websites to IPFS as part of a github action workflow.
+Publish websites to IPFS Cluster as part of a github action workflow.
 This action pins a directory to IPFS by using the ipfs-cluster-ctl command to pin it to a remote IPFS Cluster.
 It sets the IPFS URL as a status on the commit that triggered the action, allowing easy previewing of rendered static sites on the dweb.

 **NOTE:** You need to provide **credentials to an IPFS cluster** instance that you have permission to pin to, in order to make use of this action.